 - Load testing for large-scale traffic from new markets

-Only after your localised website is thoroughly vetted should you publicly launch and promote it through digital marketing campaigns tailored for each new region.
+Only after your localized website is thoroughly vetted should you publicly launch and promote it through digital marketing campaigns tailored for each new region.

 6: Maintain & update

-Website localisation shouldn’t be treated as a one-time project, but an ongoing process.
+Website Localization shouldn’t be treated as a one-time project, but an ongoing process.
 You’ll need a system for continuously managing:

 - New content translation as pages are added or updated